bogeeee/restfuncs/readme.md

 You can also call `myRemoteMethodWithUploadFile` via [REST interface](#rest-interface)

 # Event callbacks (sending **functions** to the server)
-**Tl;dr:** Have you tried, sending a **function** to the server?
+**Tl;dr:** Have you tried, sending a (callback-) **function** to the server?
 This works😎😎😎...imagine the opportunities!
 Mind cleaning up the references to them on client disconnect.
 The `ClientCallbacks` and `ClientCallbacksForKeys` util classes will help you with that.
 Args + results are safely type checked at runtime🛡🛡🛡.

 TODO: Description
 TODO: Example
+TODO: Instance re-usage
 TODO: use withTrim(...)
 TODO: Usage of util classes
 TODO: Limitations